Chicken Sun Dried Tomato Pasta

 - While the chicken is cooking, drain sun dried tomatoes, reserving about 2 tablespoons of the oil.
 Combine the contents of sun-dried tomatoes, reserved oil, and chopped garlic in a blender or food processor.
 Blend until the mixture is smooth, scraping the insides of the blender down as necessary.

 - Add sun dried tomato mixture to the skillet and cook for 30 seconds to 1 minute.
-Stir in heavy cream and milk, then cook on medium-high heat until slightly boiling.
+Stir in heavy cream, then cook on medium-high heat until slightly boiling.
 Add in shredded mozzarella cheese and stir to melt.

 - Reduce heat to medium-low and simmer.
 Add in cooked chicken.